The best events in Rome this August 2023

 Eataly – Piazzale XII Ottobre 1492 (Ostiense)

-Seafood returns as the protagonist of Eataly’s summer edition of Fish & Wine – a festival that spans from events and tastings dedicated to seafood that will take place from July 12th to September 12th.
-From seafood crudité to oysters, from crispy fried seafood to spaghetti ai frutti di mare, fresh and sustainable seafood awaits you all through summer 2021.
-But that’s not it, all tastings are paired with exclusive wines or beer selected by Eataly’s sommeliers for the occasion.
+Seafood returns as the protagonist of Eataly’s summer edition of Fish & Wine – a festival that spans from events and tastings dedicated to seafood that will take place from June 12th to September 3rd.
+From seafood crudité to oysters, from crispy fried seafood to spaghetti ai frutti di mare, fresh and sustainable seafood awaits you all through summer 2023.
+But that’s not it, all tastings are paired with exclusive wines selected by Eataly’s sommeliers for the occasion.

 Read the full article for information on the program.

 Till August 10

 Performances at 9pm or 7pm

 The Teatro dell’Opera di Roma is back with its summer edition inside the stunning location of the Baths of Caracalla until August 10th.
 A once-in-a-lifetime opportunity to enjoy the opera scene under the stars!
 This August list of operas and concerts performed by Rome’s Teatro dell’Opera includes: Rigoletto (3-10 August), Concerti Aperitivo Jazz (2-4-6 August) and New Generation Fratelli Cutello (7 August).